Security

 How It Works

-Each Agor user gets their own Unix user account (e.g., agor_alice, agor_bob):
+Each Agor user can get their own Unix user account (e.g., agor_alice, agor_bob):

 # Alice opens terminal in Agor UI